This website works best using cookies. If you continue to use this site, we'll assume that you are happy to receive cookies. Find out more.

 Any freight haulier using the Port for the import of unaccompanied freight can apply to join Portsmouth International Port's Gate Release Pass System.
 This will enable individual companies to have more flexibility when issuing passes and dealing with any problems that may arise as the freight out gate is manned 24 hours a day.
 Please email email@example.com for further details.

-To collect an unaccompanied freight item you will have to produce a Gate Release Pass before exiting the Port.
+To collect an unaccompanied freight item you will have to produce a Gate Release Pass before exiting the port.
 These are supplied by individual companies and the Port’s shipping companies.
-For convenience passes can be faxed to the out gate for you to collect on arrival at the Port.
+For convenience passes can be faxed to the out gate for you to collect on arrival at the port.

 You must produce photographic ID along with the correct PIN number.
-When you come to exit the Port, you hand in the weighbridge card and the Gate Release Pass.
-After the FSA has checked all details match, you may leave the Port.
+When you come to exit the port, you hand in the weighbridge card and the Gate Release Pass.
+After the FSA has checked all details match, you may leave the port.

-It is the Port’s requirement that all hazardous notifications should be forwarded to the duty Traffic Supervisor via email at firstname.lastname@example.org or fax 023 9283 3839 a minimum of 24 hours before arrival at the Port.
+It is the port’s requirement that all hazardous notifications should be forwarded to the duty Traffic Supervisor via email at firstname.lastname@example.org or fax 023 9283 3839 a minimum of 24 hours before arrival at the Port.

 Our Export Hazardous Goods Notification Form details the information we require.
 You can download it here.
 All hazardous goods must also be declared to your ferry operator.
 Vehicles carrying hazardous goods must be correctly labelled and drivers must have appropriate documentation.